Used Car: 2010 Hyundai Azera Review

 Other Cars to Consider

 If you’re looking for a sensible large car, reviewers favored the Ford Taurus, which was redesigned for 2010.
 Most agreed that the Taurus delivers better performance and a spacious, comfortable interior.
-Additionally, the Taurus’ excellent reliability rating and safety scores make it a smart buy among used cars.

 The 2010 Buick Lucerne is a smart choice if you’re seeking a used car with an outstanding reliability rating and don’t mind giving up a little performance.
 You’ll also sacrifice slightly on fuel economy and interior quality, but the Lucerne offers a spacious interior that can seat up to six.